Code-Institute-Submissions/Milestone-Project-One-18/README.md

 ## Wireframes

-Access wireframes.cc wireframes from the links below
+Access wireframes from the links below

 - [Home](https://wireframe.cc/8a3TTu)
-- [Gallery](https://wireframe.cc/2hAhTz) Became the About Us page
+- [Gallery](https://wireframe.cc/2hAhTz) - Became the About Us page
 - [What we offer](https://wireframe.cc/CQMoWn)
-- [Contact Us](https://wireframe.cc/ljCIyF) Basic structure used for Sign Up Page
+- [Contact Us](https://wireframe.cc/ljCIyF) - Basic structure used for Sign Up Page

 ## UX

 ## User Stories

+#### Potential Customer

+As a potential customer to Resilience Gym I want to know:
+- The Background/History of the gym
+- What the gym looks like
+- What the gym has to offer
+- The gym opening times
+- The location of the gym

+#### Current Member

+As a current memember of the gym I want to:
+- Access my account
+- Book personal training sessions
+- Download Programmes
+- Check class times

 ## Features